msv-lab/f1x/README.md

 ![logo](doc/logo.png)

 f1x [ɛf-wʌn-ɛks] is a test-driven patch generation engine for C/C++ programs.
-It automatically finds and fixes software bugs by analyzing behaviour of passing and failing tests. f1x aims to be efficient, predictable and easy-to-use.
+It automatically finds and fixes software bugs by analyzing behaviour of passing and failing tests. f1x aims to be efficient, robust and easy-to-use.

 ## Motivation ##